MelbourneHighSchoolRobotics/ev3sim/docs/ev3_extensions.rst

 Life
 ^^^^

 By default, after 3 seconds your print statement will vanish from the console.
-You can customise this time using the ``life`` key.
+You can customise this time using the ``life`` keyword.
 Example:

 .. code-block:: python